StoneOrbits/VortexEngine/docs/lightshow_lol_getting_started_mobile.md

 Unfortunately **iOS is not supported** due to limitations preventing webpages from accessing Bluetooth.

+Mobile and Bluetooth are still beta, please report any bugs on our [Discord](support.html).

 ## Android Instructions
 To begin using lightshow.lol on a **Mobile Android Device** first note the compatible devices: